 If you wish to receive regular updates via email, please subscribe to our mailinglist.
 If you are interested in giving a talk, please send an e-mail to one of our organisers.

-Have a look at our previous speakers here at the LUSH archives, where you can also find the handouts/slides of past talks.
+Have a look at our previous speakers in the sidebar.

 We are very happy to announce that Emar Maier (University of Groningen) will be giving a LUSH talk entitled Quotation and Unquotation in Free Indirect Discourse.